saucelabs/sauce-school/codelabs/Module2_SeleniumPython.md

 <!-- ------------------------ -->

-## 2.05 Setting Up Your First Test
+## 2.05 Setting Up Your First Python Test
 Duration: 0:12:00

 Here's the markup for a standard login form (pulled from the login example app on [the-internet](http://the-internet.herokuapp.com/login).